Roboticy3/flex_logic/&hacks/Specification/Trivial id system.md

 Whenever I say "assigned an id trivially", I'm referring a specific data type.
-See #9.

 I propose that this id system is used because it will keep automatic names readable in a way that will also make it easy to visualize the memory layout of the circuit.

+In regards to #9, see how `map<sn_id, T>` can collapse to `block_id<T>` if the `sn_id`s correspond to a sequential index sequence.
+This is great for memory layouts
 # block_id\<T>
 The id system requires a structure of blocks.
 Each block has a starting index and a length.
 Ideally stored in order.
 Blocks do not overlap.
 1. `vector<block> blocks`